-The Associate of Applied Science degree is a cooperative program between Oklahoma Wesleyan University and Tri-County Technology Center in which students complete a minimum of 28 hours of general studies and OKWU grants a block of up to 30 credit hours for a concentration in an approved technical program completed at Tri-County.
-Degree requirements for this program are listed in under the School of Arts and Sciences under the Science and Mathematics section.
+The Associate of Applied Science degree is a cooperative program between Oklahoma Wesleyan University and specific Technical schools with which we have an articulation agreement.
+Students complete a minimum of 28 hours of general studies and OKWU grants a block of up to 30 credit hours for a concentration in an approved technical program.
+Degree requirements for this program are listed in the School of Arts and Sciences under the Science and Mathematics section.